Best night vision goggles for 2022

 • Not rechargeable

 The Rexing B1 is an impressive set of night vision goggles, especially considering the price.
 These goggles provide 10x optical magnification and 4x digital magnification with an effective range of 300m.
-You can use of seven IR settings to fine-tune your brightness as you look near and far.
+You can use one of seven IR settings to fine-tune your brightness as you look near and far.
 Though some might be unimpressed with the video quality, which comes in at 720p at 30 fps, it is still plenty for the price.

 After recording night vision footage, you can play back what you capture on the 2.31-inch screen or use a cable to connect it to your computer or TV.
 And you’ll have plenty of footage.
 When used in the daytime, the 6 AA batteries can power these goggles for 17 hours, giving you access to the impressive zoom.
 In IR night vision mode, it will still last an impressive six hours.

-These goggles are ready for whatever your mission is thanks to weatherproofing and IP56 water resistance, which means, while you won’t want to dunk these underwater, you won’t have to come in from the
+These goggles are ready for whatever your mission is thanks to weatherproofing and IP56 water resistance, which means, while you won’t want to dunk these underwater, you won’t have to come in from the rain.

 Best for long distance: Solomark Night Vision